 Most of the time, you can simply unplug the USB cable from the computer when you're done syncing.
 However, if you're currently syncing the iPhone, you'll need to click the eject button before removing the cable.

-Click these options to decide what music, movies, TV shows, and podcasts from your iTunes library to sync to your iPhone.
+Click these options to decide what music, movies, TV shows, and books from your iTunes library to sync to your iPhone.
 If you have a lot of music on your computer, you may only want to sync specific playlists, albums, or artists.

 Click Done to return to iTunes.